ttaannjjaa/ttaannjjaa/README.md

 ### Tanja Süß

 *I love to learn.* Learning to code is an awesome journey.
-The title of my unwritten autobiography might be  *"I wouldn't have believed it before..."* :-)
+the title of my unwritten autobiography might be  *"I wouldn't have believed it before..."* :-)

 birthplace: __Nuremberg, Germany__
+domicile 🏡: again there

 - [x] feel the wind of change